It happened to us all

 Of course, no one recognizes you or your blog.
 But you don’t have to wait for folks to declare you an expert.

-If you read this post and practice the act of writing spellbinding closure and conclusions, your writing will improve.
+If you read this post and practice the act of writing a well-crafted conclusion, your writing will improve.
 Your blog will improve and your engagement will improve.

 The good news?